ogecko/mup_odoo_plugin/README.md

 ```

 On the development machine you will need to make the following changes
-* Run `make debug` to start the postgress container with the new ports opened (unless you have postgress already running on a staging server)
 * Update the file /opt/appname/local-odoo-image/oddo.conf to
   * configure the docker host machine that postgress is running on
   * set the db_password and admin_password (based on /opt/appname/secrets from docker host machine)